Javascript is not enabled.

 How is it treated?

 That depends on what’s causing the infection.
-If it’s bacterial pneumonia — a blood test or sputum test can help identify the cause — your doctor may prescribe an antibiotic.
+If it’s bacterial pneumonia — a blood, sputum or urine test can help identify the cause — your doctor may prescribe an antibiotic.
 And antifungals can help treat pneumonia caused by a fungal infection.

 Viral pneumonia usually isn’t treated with prescription medication.
-However, your doctor may recommend over-the-counter cold medicines or fever reducers to help with symptoms.
+However, your doctor may recommend prescription or over-the-counter cold medicines or fever reducers to help with symptoms.

 Don’t ignore severe signs

-A fever that’s higher than 101 degrees F. is concerning and is a sign you need to see a doctor, says Anthony Szema, M.D., a physician who specializes in pulmonary diseases at Northwell Health in Long Island, New York.
+A fever that’s higher than 101 degrees F. is concerning and is a sign you need to see a doctor, says Anthony Szema, M.D., who specializes in pulmonary diseases and clinical immunology at Hofstra/ Northwell on Long Island, New York.
 The same goes if you are short of breath, or if your breathing worsens, or if you are extremely fatigued or feel dehydrated.

 “If you are wheezing and waking up at night with chest tightness, those are all reasons to seek medical care,” Kalsi says.